This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Eligibility criteria for auction finance

 The specific eligibility criteria for auction finance will vary depending on the lender.
-The main considerations will be if you have the deposit and a strong exit strategy.
-The deposit for auction finance is typically a minimum of 25% of the loan amount.
+The main considerations will be whether you have a deposit and a strong exit strategy.
+The deposit for auction finance is typically a minimum of 25% of the property value.

 Lenders may also look at your income, credit history, the property value, and other financial information to determine your eligibility.